raandree/Kerberos101/Lab Guide/UnconstrainedDelegation.md

 :ballot_box_with_check: Try to access access a remote share again.
 This time it should work.
 :ballot_box_with_check: Take a look at your tickets using `klist` on the `KerbCliet2` and compare the ticket options.

-:question: What is the difference between the `cifs` tickets in a delegation and non-delegation scenario?
+:question: What is the difference between the `http` ticket in a delegation and non-delegation scenario?
 :question: Which ticket has been forwarded to the remote machine (`KerbWeb2`) so we can do another authentication, the so called "double hop"?
 :question: Is there another way of allowing a second hop from a remote machine?
 :question: What are the downsides when enabling Kerberos delegation on a machine?